-10 Cycle-11 Checklist
+10 Cycle-13 Checklist

-- 1. Read a summary of the capabilities of the Spitzer Space Telescope (§2). - 2.
+- 1. Read this Call for Proposals. - 2.
 Download the Warm SOM from the Proposal Kit section of the SSC website (http://ssc.spitzer.caltech.edu/warmmission/propkit/) to obtain additional details about the telescope and the IRAC Post-Cryo Mapping AOT. - 3.
 Download and install the v19 version of Spot, the Spitzer proposal planning and submission software package, available in the online Proposal Kit, to your host machine.
-Allow Spot to auto-update to the latest version. - 4.
+Allow Spot to auto-update to the latest version.
+If you use Linux and JAVA version 1.8, we recommend you download Spot for Linux from the Proposal Kit webpage and do a clean re-install, then let Spot auto-update (Spot Main Toolbar: Options -> Use Automatic Spot Version Update).. - 4.
 Download and read the Spot User's Guide and learn how to create and edit an Astronomical Observation Request (AOR), the fundamental unit of Spitzer observing. - 5.
 Download and read the Spitzer Space Telescope Observation Planning Cookbook, also in the Proposal Kit, to see examples of typical observations. - 6.
 Use Spot to create, edit and save AORs. - 7.
-Determine whether to submit a Small, Medium or Large GO, Snapshot or ES proposal. - 8.
 Be sure that your proposed observations do not duplicate existing Spitzer Space Telescope observations by consulting the Reserved Observations Catalog or searching the Spitzer database with Leopard.
-If duplicate observations are proposed be sure you have provided a strong scientific justification. - 9.
-Contact the electronic Spitzer Helpdesk (help@spitzer.caltech.edu) for assistance, if needed - 10.
+If duplicate observations are proposed be sure you have provided a strong scientific justification. - 8.
+Contact the electronic Spitzer Helpdesk (help@spitzer.caltech.edu) for assistance, if needed. - 9.
 Prepare your observing proposal according to the guidelines listed in §5.2.
-Templates for preparing the PDF proposal attachment in Latex and Microsoft Word formats will be made available in the online Proposal Kit in late August.
-Proposals submitted that do not utilize the Cycle-11 templates will be rejected outright. - 11.
-Note the evaluation criteria listed in §7.2. - 12.
-Follow the steps described in §5.5 to electronically submit your proposal, cover sheet, and accompanying AORs to the SSC prior to the deadline of 4:00pm PDT, Wednesday, October 29, 2014. - 13.
+Templates for preparing the PDF proposal attachment in Latex and Microsoft Word formats are available in the online Proposal Kit.
+Proposals submitted that do not utilize the Cycle-13 templates will be rejected outright. - 10.
+Note the evaluation criteria listed in §7.2. - 11.
+Follow the steps described in §5.4.1.2.1 to electronically submit your proposal, cover sheet, and accompanying AORs to the SSC prior to the deadline of 4:00pm PDT, Wednesday, June 8, 2016. - 12.
 If you experience computer or Internet problems just prior to the deadline such that you are not able to submit your proposal by 4:00 pm, do not wait until after the deadline to contact us.
-Call us immediately at 626-395-8000 (SSC central phone line) and let us know.
+Contact the electronic Spitzer Helpdesk (help@spitzer.caltech.edu), if possible or call us immediately at 626-395-8000 (SSC central phone line) and let us know.